fullcalendar/fullcalendar-react/README.md

 ## Installation

-`npm install sardius-fullcalendar-react --save`
+`npm install sardius-fullcalendar-wrapper --save`

-Include `sardius-fullcalendar-react/dist/fullcalendar.min.css` for styles.
+Include `sardius-fullcalendar-wrapper/dist/fullcalendar.min.css` for styles.

 ## Basic usage

-`sardius-fullcalendar-react` creates a `<FullCalendar/>` component.
+`sardius-fullcalendar-wrapper` creates a `<FullCalendar/>` component.
 You can use it just like any other React component.
 For example:

 ```jsx
 // import React...